This article was revised and updated on 27th May 2017.

 The Raspberry Pi’s low power consumption makes it well suited to the role of always-on web server.
 This post describes how to install Nextcloud onto the Pi.
 Nextcloud is an open source software package providing remote file sharing services, similar to Dropbox.
 But with Nextcloud, you retain ownership, security and control of the shared data.
 Nextcloud works well on a Pi 2 and Pi 3 but will run very slowly on a Pi 1.

-The below procedure describes how to install Nextcloud version 10.0.1, the latest version at the time of writing (20th Nov 2016), but it should work for later/future versions too.
+The below procedure describes how to install Nextcloud version 12.0.0, the latest stable version at the time of writing (27th May 2017), but it should work for later/future versions too.

 NOTE: Nextcloud was forked from ownCloud in June 2016.
 It now seems that Nextcloud has largely taken over ownCloud’s role, and has become, for many users, the natural successor to ownCloud.
 Previously I wrote an article describing how to install and upgrade Owncloud.
 Now, I would recommend Nextcloud over ownCloud, except for large corporate users who might already have commercial agreements with ownCloud Inc. If you have come here from the ownCloud article, thank you for your patience.
 Okay, back to the procedure…